 The overall scope of the application is to allow a service professional (the user) to record specific audio that gets identified.
 The audio is then processed and data is extracted from it using AI.
 The processed data is then stored into a database to put into a report form.
 The report can then be printed or saved as an official record.

-The Dialogflow portion of the application is responsible for setting up the analytical engine using Google’s Dialogflow service, for the overall Form Bot application as well as processing and storage of user voice data.
-This document details the internal architecture for the Dialogflow service, the webhooks that connect the Dialogflow service, and the integration between the web and mobile services of the Form Bot application.
+The Dialogflow portion of the application is responsible for setting up the analytical engine using Google’s Dialogflow service, for the overall Form Scriber application as well as processing and storage of user voice data.
+This document details the internal architecture for the Dialogflow service, the webhooks that connect the Dialogflow service, and the integration between the web and mobile services of the Form Scriber application.

+Upon completion of the project, the application files will be hosted for free on Github for others to download and modify as they wish as long as they give this team credit.
+Those who download the application files are responsible for all improvement, maintantance, and setup of the application.

 Overview